 For more information, including the rent paid and how the properties are managed for you, see the FAQs below.

-Please email us should you be interested or have any further queries: email@example.com
+Please email us at firstname.lastname@example.org if you’re interested or have any further queries.

 Landlord and Letting Agents FAQs

 GARAS – Gloucestershire Action for Refugees and Asylum Seekers

 CWR – Cheltenham Welcomes Refugees

 How long does the tenancy have to last?

 The Home Office requires tenancy agreement lasting at least 2 years.